dcoraboeuf/txconsole/README.md

 ## Requirements

-One project is defined with a translation source, that basically defines how to get a map of translations (key → list of labels per language).
+One project is defined with a translation source, that basically defines how to get a map of translations (key → list of labels per language) for a given version.
 Branches (or releases) can be defined at project level - they just provide another way to get the translations.
 A key can be associated with a description.

 One authorized user can create translation requests.
 The input of such a request is built from:

- * the list of remaining translations ("holes" in the translation map)
+ * the list of changes (additions, deletions, updates) between two versions of a translation map
  * any additional key

 The output of a translation request is: